openpolis/openpolis.github.com/source/README.rst

 That enables you to use the ``fab`` tasks.

 Note that the output folder is above the source folder.
 All output is removed before a rebuild, the source directory is excluded.
-This is obtained through this ``fab`` task
+This is obtained through this ``fab`` task:

 .. sourcecode:: python